 Chanel Information Guide

 One of the most iconic brands to this day, Chanel handbags are ones that will remain timeless favorites.
 From its classic quilted pattern, interlocking CC’s and iconic shapes, Chanel is a word that is synonymous with luxury and fine taste.
 In addition to luxury handbags, the House of Chanel is most known for the “Little Black Dress,” the classic Tweed Suit, and No. 5 Perfume.
 Founded in 1909, Chanel remains a privately owned company, founded by its namesake Gabrielle ‘Coco’ Chanel.
-Her first shop was at 31 Rue Cambon, Paris France.
+Her first shop was at 31 Rue Cambon in Paris.

 Chanel Flap Bag History